dfeen87/the-peoples-coin-project/README.md

 The system is designed to run locally, in containers, or in cloud environments, with optional Redis and Kubernetes integration depending on deployment needs.

+## Benefits of Cloning This Repository

+Cloning this repository gives you a practical, inspectable backend foundation that you can run and adapt quickly:

+- Full access to a modular Flask + SQLAlchemy architecture you can reuse for governance, reputation, or civic platforms.
+- A ready-to-evolve data model covering accounts, wallets, goodwill actions, proposals, votes, and audit logs.
+- Built-in observability and adaptive system-controller logic to experiment with workload-aware backend behavior.
+- Container and infrastructure manifests (Docker, Docker Compose, Kubernetes) to test locally and transition to cloud deployments.
+- Migration scripts and tests that make iterative development and schema evolution easier to manage.
+- Optional integrations (Redis, Kubernetes) that degrade gracefully, allowing development without a full production stack.

 ## Getting Started

 1. Clone the repository